Tropical Container Gardens

-    Many tropical plants or their bulbs can be brought inside over the winter if you want to save them.
+Many tropical plants or their bulbs can be brought inside during the winter if you want to save them.
 To make tropicals easier to relocate, plant them in containers made of lightweight resin or pots with casters on the bottom.
 The tubers of cannas, caladiums, dahlias, and sweet potato vines can be dug up in the fall and stored indoors in a cool, dry place until spring.

 Container: When choosing a pot, the bigger the better to keep your plants healthy.
 Find a pot that either picks up the accent colors of your plants or provides a neutral background to the lush foliage.
 Finally, make sure the container has good drainage, with ⁵⁄₈-inch diameter or larger holes.

 Soil: Use good-quality, lightweight potting soil mixed with about 20 percent compost.

 Foliage: Choose a maximum of four flower or foliage hues.

 Arrangement: When planting, start with the tallest or biggest element—such as a banana tree, a palm, or a canna—as the focal point.
 Set the focal point to the side for an asymmetrical look or in the center if the pot will be viewed from all sides.
 If the container will be set against a wall, place the largest plant to the back of the pot to create more planting room in front.
 Mingle flowers and foliage to create a small but lavish expression of the tropics.